rmi-mobility-data-science/replicaEVSE/docs/notes.md

 # Notes as I explore the data

 ## TODO:
+* ~~get matt the ratios~~

+* find commit where there was a large plot

+* Summary statistic X% of charging takes place at home, Y% charges public Z% charges at work.
+Use charge_id and wrap all work together.

+* rewrite load curve plotting code to take in load curves and then try `plt.stackplot(hour, [...])`

+* make a couple load curves of blockgroups that look different.

 * run TNC simuluation -> load_curves
     - only change is public/home l2 logic
 * make script to automate the ldv load curves: